Ohio marijuana laws

 Gov. John Kasich signed HB 523, which legalized medical cannabis, in 2016.
 But it took another three years for dispensaries to start selling to patients.

-What is the “Ohio tenth”?
+What is a “Ohio tenth”?

 In place of the traditional eighth-ounce is the Ohio tenth—one-tenth an ounce of weed, or about 2.83 grams.
 Medical marijuana in licensed dispensaries are sold in this unique amount, which state law describes as a “whole day unit.”